The American Chestnut Cooperators' Foundation

 Adopt a forest revival plot.
 Ideal American Chestnut habitat is found on sloping lands at low to medium elevations, in coves or slopes facing east to north, with many chestnut stems, sandy loam soil and full sunshine.
 Good site indicator trees are tulip poplar, cucumber magnolia and red oak.
 When openings occur on these sites, they should be managed for American Chestnut recovery; no other use could match the potential benefit to the forest environment.

-Plant American Chestnut seedlings and report their progress to ACCF.
+Plant American Chestnuts and report their progress to ACCF.
 Visit our website for details.

 Please visit our websites at